reyno405/Regex-Tutorial/README.md

 ### Flags

+Flags are also called modifiers because they modify the output of a regular expression.
+These flags can be used in any order or combination, and are an integral part of the RegExp.

+- i	Case insensitive: Match will be case-insensitive.
+- g	Global Search: Match all instances, not just the first.
+- m	Multiline: Anchor meta characters work on each line.

 ### Grouping and Capturing

 Grouping expressions allows us to keep things more organized and easier to exact the characters of a given group.
 This is used with parentheses "()".

 ### Bracket Expressions
+- In regex we use [] to define define the character class.
+Any characters placed inside them will produce a match to the Regex pattern, unless the character(^) precedes the characters in the class.
+In the Regex example above [a-z] defines any character class that is within the alphabet.

 ### Greedy and Lazy Match